Southern Railway multiple unit numbering and classification

 The Southern Railway created classification and numbering systems for its large fleet of electric multiple units, perpetuated by the Southern Region of British Rail until the early 1980s, when the impact of TOPS was felt.
 Some stock is still allocated Southern-style classifications in a semi-official manner.

 Classification

-The early AC electric multiple units were referred to by a two-letter code.
+The early AC electric multiple units (EMUs) were referred to by a two-letter code.
 This was adapted for the DC third-rail system that was adopted by the Southern Railway, with units being given a three-letter code (sometimes two letters) prefixed by the number of cars in each unit, e.g. 4SUB for a four-car suburban unit.

-The Southern Region perpetuated this, and the same principles were adopted for diesel-electric multiple units but with single-letter codes.
+The Southern Region perpetuated this and the same principles were adopted for diesel-electric multiple units but with single-letter codes.
 The last type to be officially allocated a designation in this series was the PEP stock of the early 1970s.
 Some types built since have been given semi-official designations in this style.

-This is different from the system used by British Rail (adopted from the LNER) to indicate the type of non-powered coach — see British Rail coach type codes.
+(Note: This is different from the system used by British Rail, adopted from the LNER, to indicate the type of non-powered coach; see British Rail coach type codes.)